-This course comprises the 40-credit option for the Stage 4 submission to Design History and Theory and represents a substantive and expanded piece of self-directed critical inquiry and research.
-The course is structured around a self-directed, individual and expanded research project, on a topic of the student's choice, and it constitutes an opportunity for students who wish to expand the development of their writing and research skills.
+This course comprises the 20-credit option for the Stage 4 submission to DH&T and represents a substantive piece of self-directed critical inquiry and research.
+The course is structured around a self-directed, individual research project, on a topic of the student's choice.
 Students are allocated a supervisor who supports and guides them through the research, writing and submission process.

-The course offers Stage 4 students a range of 40-credit modes of submission to support agency and differing and extended research methods, topics and interests.
-Details of the modes of submission are introduced to students in Stage 3, Semester 2 and published in advance of the course commencing in Stage 4.
+The course offers Stage 4 students a range of 20-credit modes of submission to support agency and differing research methods, topics and interests.
+Details of the modes of submission are introduced to students in Stage 3, Semester 2 and are published in advance of the course commencing in Stage 4.
 All modes of submission are supervised on an individual basis and indicative modes of submission for this course include:

-- Dissertation: a discursive, interpretative and in-depth analytical study on a topic of the student's choice, that sets out an expansive critical argument on a particular subject (indicative word count: 10,000 words) - Extended Critical Journal: the student researches and contextualises their own studio practice by comparing it to those of others and situating it in an expanded historical and cultural context (indicative word count: 10,000 words) - Extended Curatorial Rationale: an exhibition proposal on a topic of the student's choice that selects art or design artefacts and offers extended and expansive critical interpretation as if curating an exhibition in a particular site (indicative word count: 10,000 words) - Extended Visual Essay: an illustration-led submission focusing on in-depth, close, and comparative visual analysis, with a substantial part of its content told through images and captions supported by a critical and analytical text (indicative word count: 6000 words and at least 60 images)
+- Essay: a discursive, interpretative and analytical essay on a topic of the student's choice, that sets out a critical argument on a particular subject (indicative word count: 5000 words) - Critical Journal: the student researches and contextualises their own studio practice by comparing it to those of others and situating it in a larger historical and cultural context (indicative word count: 5000 words) - Curatorial Rationale: an exhibition proposal on a topic of the student's choice that selects art or design artefacts and offers critical interpretation as if curating an exhibition in a particular site (indicative word count: 5000 words) - Visual Essay: an illustration-led submission focusing on in-depth, close, and comparative visual analysis, with a substantial part of its content told through images and captions supported by a critical and analytical text (indicative word count: 3000 words and at least 30 images)